SymmetricDiffusers: Learning Discrete Diffusion on Finite Symmetric Groups: Experiments

-We compare with operations research (OR) solvers and other learning based approaches on TSP instances with 20 nodes.
+We compare with operations research (OR) solvers and other learning based approaches on TSP instances with 20 nodes and 50 nodes.
 The metrics are the total tour length and the optimality gap.
 Given the ground truth (GT) length produced by the best OR solver, the optimality gap is given by $\bp{\text{predicted length}-(\text{GT length})}/(\text{GT length})$.
 As shown in Table \ref{table:tsp-20}, SymmetricDiffusers achieves comparable results with both OR solvers and the state-of-the-art learning-based methods.
+Further experiment details are provided in Appendix \ref{appendix:exp_details}.